Adult Education Infographic

 Steps to Take

-Once you have decided that going back to school is right for you, your next job is to decide where to obtain your degree, and Fremont College is here to help.
+Once you have decided that going back to school is right for you, your next job is to decide where to obtain your degree, and Fremont University is here to help.
 At Fremont, we have designed programs that are shorter and more convenient than those of other universities – many of which only take 15 months!
 Whether you are setting your career aside to come back to school full-time or simply taking classes as a part-time student while you work, we want to assist you as you take your next steps.
 To begin your exploration of degrees and certificate programs, click below where you will be directed to some useful information about Fremont.
 Here you can explore more about our goal to help people of all ages learn more and earn more!

 Back to School: Adult Education Facts and Figures